 Yes!
 The embedded librarian can embed in the course for the duration of the semester or for a set period of time.

-This service works well for distance education courses and courses with research assignments that require the use of outside sources.
+This service works well for distance education courses and courses with research assignments that require the use of scholarly sources.

 This service works well for courses with research assignments that require the use of outside sources.
 A class with minimal research-based and/or writing assignments will not benefit from an embedded librarian.